TomJGooding/.github/CONTRIBUTING.md

 If you're looking for a way to contribute, you can scan through the existing issues for something to work on.

+1. Fork this project repository
+2. Clone your fork
+3. Create a branch
+4. Make your changes and push those changes to GitHub
+5. Create a pull request

 ## Licence